Smithy305/Smithy305/README.md

 - 👋 Hi, I’m @Smithy305
-- 👀 I’m interested in AI, surfing, music and basketball
+- 👀 I’m interested in computer vision, indie music and basketball
 - 🌱 I’m currently learning how blurriness can affect image classification tasks
 - 💞️ I’m looking to collaborate on anything interesting and computer vision based
 - 📫 How to reach me: joe.gc.smith@gmail.com